vinctustech/energize/README.md

 If you just want to download the executable so that you can have an API server for your project or use the REPL, you can download it from [here](https://dl.bintray.com/edadma/generic/cras-0.5.jar). *You do not need* the Scala library for it to work because the JAR already contains all dependencies.
 You just need Java 8+ installed.

-Run it as a normal Java executable JAR with the command `java -jar cras-0.5.jar` in the folder where you downloaded the file.
+Run it as a normal Java executable JAR with the command `java -jar cras-0.5.jar <config>` in the folder where you downloaded the file, where *config* is the name of the `.cras` file (without the file extension) that defines your API.

 ### Library